telerik/xaml-docs/knowledge-base/kb-gridview-change-color-baseon-conditions.md

 ---
-title: Change the color of GridViewCell Based on value when using DataTable
+title: Change the Color of GridViewCell Based on a Property's Value
-description: Using a converter to change the background of a GridViewCell
+description: Using a Property's Value to Change the Background of a GridViewCell
 type: how-to
-page_title: Change the color of GridView elements using a converter
+page_title: Apply a Different Background on the GridViewCell Based on a Condition
 slug: kb-gridview-change-color-baseon-conditions
 position:
-tags:
+tags: background, condition, cell, gridview, converter
 ticketid: 1431006
 res_type: kb
 ---